aedobbyn/postal/README.md

 #> 1 123        581      6
 ```

-If no destination is supplied, all desination zips and zones are
+If no destination is supplied, all valid desination zips and zones are
 returned for the origin.

 ``` r